Severe combined immunodeficiency

 Severe combined immunodeficiencies (SCID) are inherited immune system disorders characterized by defects in both T cells and B cells.
 SCID causes a high susceptibility to life-threatening infections and failure to thrive.
 Without treatment, people with SCID do not tend to live past early childhood.
 Two common types of SCID include:

 - Genetics Home Reference (GHR) contains information on Severe combined immunodeficiency.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.